Quinn Fabray: Season 3

 At the start of her senior year, Quinn has completely reinvented herself and refuses to rejoin either the Cheerios or New Directions, although when New Directions performs "You Can't Stop The Beat" in the auditorium Quinn can be seen watching them with a conflicted look on her face.
 Shelby lets Puck see Beth, but rejects Quinn's desire to do likewise due to Quinn's bad-girl attitude, appearance and behavior.
 After seeing a picture of a happy Beth and Puck, Quinn resumes her normal appearance, and Will and the New Directions welcome her back into the club, but Quinn reveals to Puck she is only pretending to behave in order to take Beth back from Shelby, and intends to pursue full custody.
 After Puck tells Shelby of Quinn's true intentions, Shelby informs Quinn that she does not want her in Beth's life.
 Quinn later reveals a desire to have a second baby with Puck.
 Puck refuses, and tries to comfort her; he offers to share an important secret if she promises not to tell anyone, which ultimately results in Quinn planning to get Shelby fired for sleeping with a student, Puck.
 Quinn decides not to reveal Shelby's secret for Beth's sake.

 Quinn advises Rachel to refuse Finn's marriage proposal and leave her past behind.
 Quinn has done so, and she has been accepted at Yale.
-Quinn asks to allow her to rejoin the Cheerios, but Sue refuses.
+Quinn asks Sue to allow her to rejoin the Cheerios, but Sue refuses.
 However, following Regionals, she changes her mind.
 Quinn also changes her mind about Finn and Rachel's marriage and supports it.
 Rachel is reluctant to start the subsequent wedding without Quinn, and texts Quinn.
 Quinn is responding to Rachel's text when a truck crashes into the driver's side of her car.

 Quinn's car accident has left her in a wheelchair, suffering from a severely compressed spine.
 By "Prom-asaurus" she is able to stand and to walk a few steps in the sessions.
 When Quinn is nominated for prom queen, Finn agrees to campaign with her, but is outraged when he discovers that she has been hiding the fact that she can now stand for the sympathy vote.
 When Quinn and Santana count the votes, they discover that Finn has won and so has Quinn.
 Quinn realizes that the victory means nothing.
 She and Santana falsely report the prom queen results as a write-in victory for Rachel.
 Her recovery is rapid enough to allow her to dance in the "Nationals" competition episode, which New Directions wins.
 Quinn helps Puck study for the test he needs to pass in order to graduate.
 She tells him that with all they went through, they are bonded for life, and she kisses him.
 Emboldened, Puck passes his test.
 Later, Quinn returns her cheerleading uniform to Sue, and the two have a tearful farewell.